Techsupport254/ARLipstick/chapter3.md

 ### 3.2.2 Development Phases and Sprints

-The project was executed across eight development sprints, each focusing on specific deliverables:
+The project will be executed across eight development sprints, each focusing on specific deliverables:

 **Sprint 1-2: Core AR Foundation**